Get Started with Service Charges

 To create and edit service charges:

-Go to Account & Settings from your online Square Dashboard.
+Go to Account & Settings on your online Square Dashboard.

 Click Business information > Service charges > Create service charge.